kaliop-uk/ezmigrationbundle/README.md

 Kaliop eZ-Migration Bundle
 ==========================

-This bundle makes it easy to programmatically deploy changes to eZPlatform / eZPublish 5 database structure and contents.
+This bundle makes it easy to programmatically deploy changes to eZPlatform 1 and 2 / eZPublish 5 database structure and contents.

-It is inspired by the [DoctrineMigrationsBundle](http://symfony.com/doc/current/bundles/DoctrineMigrationsBundle/index.html)
+It is inspired by the [DoctrineMigrationsBundle](https://symfony.com/doc/current/bundles/DoctrineMigrationsBundle/index.html)

 You can think of it as the grandson of the legacy [ezxmlinstaller](https://github.com/ezsystems/ezxmlinstaller) extension.

 ## Requirements